Master of Arts in Jewish Professional Leadership and EdM in Jewish Educational Leadership

 If you are seeking the knowledge and skills to lead in Jewish educational settings, such as camps, experiential educational programs, Hillels, synagogues, day schools, museums, federations and more, consider the new MA-EdM track.

-Students take Hornstein graduate courses on the history and current issues in the American and global Jewish communities, and courses in education and Jewish studies, engage in advanced professional internships and participate in Hornstein travel seminars in Israel, New York City, Washington, DC and international Jewish communities.
+Hornstein’s graduate courses focus on a range of topics related to historical and current issues in the American and global Jewish communities, fundraising, managing Jewish non-profits, program evaluation, education and Jewish studies.
+They also engage in advanced professional internships and participate in Hornstein travel seminars in New York City and Israel.

 Founded in the year of Israel’s independence, Brandeis is a secular, research-intensive university that is built on the foundation of Jewish history and experience and dedicated to Jewish values such as a respect for scholarship, critical thinking and making a positive difference in the world.